Brock Holt

-Brock Wyatt Holt (born June 11, 1988), nicknamed "The Brock Star", is an American former professional baseball player.
-Well known for his role as a utility player, Holt played in Major League Baseball (MLB) for the Pittsburgh Pirates, Boston Red Sox, Milwaukee Brewers, Washington Nationals and Texas Rangers.
+Brock Wyatt Holt (born June 11, 1988), nicknamed "The Brock Star", is an American former professional baseball utility player.
+He played in Major League Baseball (MLB) for the Pittsburgh Pirates, Boston Red Sox, Milwaukee Brewers, Washington Nationals, and Texas Rangers.

-Holt made his MLB debut for the Pirates in 2012, and was traded to the Red Sox during the 2012–13 offseason.
-While primarily used as an infielder, he played at every position except for catcher.
+Holt made his MLB debut for the Pirates in 2012 and was traded to the Red Sox during the 2012–13 offseason.
+While primarily used as an infielder, he played at every position except for catcher throughout his career.
 Listed at 5 ft 10 in and 180 lb, Holt batted left-handed and threw right-handed.
 Holt was selected to represent the Red Sox in the 2015 MLB All-Star Game.
-Holt twice hit for the cycle, and is the only player in MLB history to do so in a postseason game.
+Holt hit for the cycle two times in his career, and is the only player in MLB history to do so in a postseason game.

 Amateur career

 Holt graduated in 2006 from Stephenville High School in Texas.
 In 2003, his freshman year, he made the District 8-4A All-District baseball team despite batting just .227, and shared the league's Newcomer of the Year award.
 Holt was a second-team All-District 8-4A inclusion his sophomore year, batting .324 for the season.
 In 2005, Holt was named defensive player of the year in District 6-4A, and he earned all-district honors in 2006, his senior year.

 Holt attended Navarro College in 2007 and 2008.
 After transferring to Rice University in 2009, he posted a .348 batting average with 12 home runs and 43 runs batted in (RBIs) in 59 games for the Rice Owls.
 He also led the Owls with 67 runs scored and shared the team lead with 11 stolen bases.
 In the same season, he was named both to the All-NCAA Regional Team and the All-Silver Glove Trophy Series team.
 Holt was inducted to the Navarro College athletic hall of fame in 2021.